OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 3. Select **New Script**.

-4. Run the following script to setup the workbook with consistent worksheet, table, and PivotTable names.
+4. Replace the existing code with the following script and press **Run**.
+This will setup the workbook with consistent worksheet, table, and PivotTable names.

     ```TypeScript
     async function main(context: Excel.RequestContext) {